Home

 6. The principle of conservatism

-The conservatism principle states that financial statements should not include any speculation.
+The conservatism principle (sometimes known as the principle of prudence) states that financial statements should not include any speculation.

 How it works

 Say Red Inc. is suing Blue Inc. for patent infringement and foresees winning a considerable settlement.
-Since the settlement is uncertain, Red Inc. does not record this anticipated gain in its financial statements.
+Since the settlement is uncertain, Red Inc. doesn’t record this anticipated gain in its financial statements.

-The reason why Red Inc. isn’t recording this potential gain is that it might not end up seeing this gain at all.
-And a sizable financial settlement can easily skew the company’s financial statements misleading users, which is why the potential gain is not included in the books.
+The reason Red Inc. isn’t recording this potential gain is that it might not end up seeing this gain at all.
+A sizable financial settlement would skew the company’s financial statements and mislead users, so the potential gain isn’t included in the books.

 7. The principle of continuity

-Also called the “going concern” principle, continuity maintains the need for accountants to prepare financial statements assuming that the business will not cease to operate in the foreseeable future.
+Also called the “going concern” principle, continuity says accountants must prepare financial statements assuming the business will not cease to operate in the foreseeable future.

 How it works